mohammed6688/Billing-System/README.md

 # Telecom Operator Billing System

 ## Description
-The project simulates the real billing system used by the telecom operators in order to rate the postpaid users counsumption and provide a detailed invoice for each user with all his owned numbers and the usage for each one.
+The project simulates the real billing system used by the telecom operators in order to rate the postpaid users consumption and provide a detailed invoice for each user with all his owned numbers and the usage for each one.

 ## Features